ruslanpetunin/o10r-pp-flow/README.md

 # o10r-pp-flow

-`o10r-pp-flow` is a TypeScript library that helps you build your own payment page.

-It provides a flow object with all the necessary methods, data, and events required to initialize and complete a payment process.
+`o10r-pp-flow` is a TypeScript library for building payment pages.
+It provides a single flow object with the methods, data and events required to initialize the payment context, handle user input and finalize the transaction.

 ---